Relintai/pandemonium_engine_docs/tutorials/shaders/shaders_style_guide.md

 In general, keeping your code consistent in your projects and within your team is more important than following this guide to a tee.

+Note:
-.. note:: Godot's built-in shader editor uses a lot of these conventions
+ Godot's built-in shader editor uses a lot of these conventions
           by default.
 Let it help you.

 Here is a complete shader example based on these guidelines: